 Entering into my sophomore year at Queen’s University, I helped work on an education technology startup (SharpScholar) that creates better student-teacher engagement software for higher education.
 Within 18 months of its founding, we reached 20,000 active students across the world with 100+ professors.
 Subsequently, I spent a summer at ICM Partners in New York, one of the largest entertainment firms in the world, where I was staffed as one of the youngest consultants for media clients (Incl.
 Spike Lee) for their media and technology ventures.

-At Queen’s, I co-created 'Innovate Queen's' as a way to assist aspiring entrepreneurs by providing them with an extensive network and access to world class mentorship.
-Notable mentors of our club now include Forbes 30 under 30 alumni, global best selling authors and notable CEO's such as Tim Coburn, Jonathan Lacoste, Shahid Azim and Robin Sharma.
-As an added initiative to encourage practical ideation at school, I helped launch Queen's University’s first ever Hackathon - QHacks.
+Going back to Queen’s in 2015, I co-created 'Innovate Queen's' with the mission of providing students with an extensive network and access to world class mentorship in order to start high impact initiatives.
+Notable mentors of the organization now include Forbes 30U30 alumni, global best selling authors and notable founders such as Tom Coburn, James Beshara, and Robin Sharma.
+As an added initiative to encourage practical ideation at school, I worked with a team of 12 to launch Queen's University’s first ever Hackathon: QHacks.
 We received 1500+ applicants with a variety of top tier partners including Microsoft, TD & Deloitte.
-In my senior year, I served as the Director of Communications for the Queen’s Hyerloop Design Team.
+Since then, Qhacks has grown to one of the nation's largest Hackathons.

-I’ve now joined League, helping expand our product in the US.
+I left Queen’s in January 2017 to join League, helping expand our product in the US.Personal: